 The result is a variety of Russellian monism known as Russellian panprotopsychism.
 Russellian panprotopsychism does not entail panpsychism.
 Perhaps only entities in a limited class (e.g., some states of some animals) have protophenomenal properties that are arranged in a consciousness-constituting structure.
 In that case, on Russellian panprotopsychism consciousness would occur only in those entities and not elsewhere.
 There are also hybrid varieties of Russellian monism, on which some quiddities are phenomenal and others are protophenomenal (Holman 2008).

-Physicalist and neutral monist varieties of Russellian monism are most naturally understood as forms of Russellian panprotopsychism, whereas idealist and dualist varieties are most naturally understood as forms of Russellian panpsychism (but see Schneider 2018).
+Physicalist and neutral monist varieties of Russellian monism are most naturally understood as forms of Russellian panprotopsychism (Alter and Coleman 2020b; but see Morris 2016, Brown 2017), whereas idealist and dualist varieties are most naturally understood as forms of Russellian panpsychism (Chalmers 2013, Schneider 2018).
 Much of the recent literature on Russellian monism focuses on the physicalist variety, often called Russellian physicalism (Montero 2015).
 Russellian physicalism is usually presented as an alternative to, rather than a version of, traditional physicalism.
 But that might seem misleading.
 On many traditional physicalist theories, there are non-phenomenal properties that can collectively constitute phenomenal properties, perhaps when arranged in the right structure—microphysical properties, say.
 On those theories, such properties would qualify as protophenomenal properties by the characterization quoted above from Chalmers 2013 (Papineau 2002: 22–23, fn.
 5).

 Some traditional physicalist theories conflict with other aspects of Russellian monism.
 For example, (physicalist) analytic functionalism (Armstrong 1968; Lewis 1966, 1972, 1980) conflicts with the Russellian monist’s denial that structural truths alone a priori entail all phenomenal truths (see the entry functionalism; phenomenal truths are truths about consciousness).
 But other traditional physicalist theories are not similarly disqualified.
 For example, a posteriori physicalists also deny that structural truths alone a priori entail all phenomenal truths (see the entry physicalism).
 Nevertheless, in their view, there are non-phenomenal properties that can collectively constitute phenomenal properties, perhaps when arranged in the right structure.
 So, one might wonder why a posteriori physicalism does not qualify as Russellian physicalism.